acmauth/GradeML/README.md

 # ML Parser :cyclone: #

 This repository contains all the needed code to parse the CSV files produced by [Grade Parser](https://github.com/acmauth/GradeParser) along with the CSV file produced by the students submissions (Google Forms).
+The files needed for these to run are inside the Google Drive folder.

 **This repository is in WIP mode.
 Read carefully what each file does!
 Ask the authors for more information**